-How to see the northern lights tonight
+How to see the Northern Lights in Britain

 The phenomenon is caused, partly, by a solar (geomagnetic) storm, which results in a rapid release of magnetic energy stored in the Sun’s atmosphere.
 The charged gas particles, caused by eruptions on the Sun, interact with the Earth’s magnetic field and are propelled towards the Earths’ poles.
 When the particles reach the super atmosphere the energy is given off as light – northern lights.
 The storm increases the likelihood of witnessing the northern lights phenomenon further south than is usually possible.

 Last time there was a major occurance of aurora borealis (northern lights) these sites in the UK proved particularly good places to watch it.

 To maximise your chances of seeing the aurora borealis follow these simple tips:

 - Try and go to an open rural area – you need a clear view of the sky, unobstructed by buildings, and where there is less light pollution from houses or industry

 - Check the weather forecast for clear conditions

 - Check the solar forecast for Northern Lights activity